fabric-ui/core/docs/en/home.md

 ## Installation
-The mfc-core package provides you with the ability to produce more while writing less, it includes components ranging from basic like a text-field to more complex like a chart.
+The fabric-ui package provides you with the ability to produce more while writing less, it includes components ranging from basic like a text-field to more complex like a chart.

 To set up the package you can run the command below using your package installer of choice:

 ```
 // with npm
-npm install axios react-input-mask prop-types mfc-core
+npm install axios react-input-mask prop-types fabric-ui
 // with yarn
-yarn add axios react-input-mask prop-types mfc-core
+yarn add axios react-input-mask prop-types fabric-ui
 ```

 ## Additional Dependencies